Echology Poetry Walk

 Everything we do creates a ripple, an echo that reverberates through the environment.

 ECHOLOGY highlights the autumn return of salmon to our local waters, honoring the process through art.
 Poems by regional poets are installed along the Donkey Creek trail, an invitation for visitors to explore the ancient spawning grounds.
+By bringing together a variety of voices on the Salish Sea's habitat the public has the opportunity to explore different perspectives, learn about the salmon life cycle and the health of our waters.

 Plaques are placed throughout Gig Harbor's Donkey Creek Park, Harbor History Museum and Austin Estuary Park encouraging a contemplative nature walk.
 ECHOLOGY culminates at the Donkey Creek Chum Festival in November where selected poets will read their poems.